Poland men's national volleyball team: 2009

 On 17 January 2009, Daniel Castellani, who had previously led PGE Skra Bełchatów, was announced as the new head coach.
 In June 2009 Polish team played in Pool D of intercontinental round of the World League 2009.
 They won 5 of 12 matches, but lost all 4 matches with Brazil and 3 meetings with Finland.
 Poland took 11th place in general classification.

 On 3 September 2009, Poland played its first match in preliminary round Pool A of the European Championship 2009 held in Turkey.
 Polish players beat France in opening match 3–1.
 Then won with Germany (3–1) and hosts – Turkey (3–0).
 Poland took first place in Pool A and went to play-off round, where in Pool F beat European Champion 2007 – Spain (3–2) and won two another meetings with Slovakia (3–2) and Greece (3–0).
 They reached the first place in the group and Poland advanced to the final round.
 In semi-final played against Bulgaria and won 3–0.
 In final they met with France once again.
 This two teams opened and closed European Championship 2009.
 On 13 September 2009 Poland won a title of the European Champion first time in history.
 2 of 8 individual award were achieved by Polish players.
-Paweł Zagumny was the Best Setter and Most Valuable Player was awarded the captain and opposite hitter of Polish national team – Piotr Gruszka.
+Paweł Zagumny was the Best setter and Most valuable player was awarded the captain and opposite hitter of Polish national team – Piotr Gruszka.
 On 14 September 2009 all players were awarded Knight's Cross of Polonia Restituta and coach Daniel Castellani received Officer's Cross of Polonia Restituta.

 In 18–23 November 2009, Poland participated as the European Champion in World Grand Champions Cup held in Japan.
 The Polish team won 2 of 5 matches with Iran and Egypt.
 Poland took 4th place.

-Polish men's national volleyball team was elected the best team of 2009 in 75th Plebiscyt Przeglądu Sportowego 2009 in Poland and Piotr Gruszka was 3rd in the Top 10 of Polish Athlets in the same competition.
+Polish men's national volleyball team was elected the best team of 2009 in 75th Plebiscyt Przeglądu Sportowego 2009 in Poland and Piotr Gruszka was 3rd in the Top 10 of Polish Athletes in the same competition.